arm-university/RPi-Pico-projects-for-schools/Markdown.md

 **PRO _TIP_**

-**The PN2222A transistor will allow you to transfer a maximum of 1 A—this will run a decent number of LEDs but it will need to be cooled using a heatsink to run at that level for any time.
+**The PN2222A transistor will allow you to transfer a maximum of 1 Aï¿½this will run a decent number of LEDs but it will need to be cooled using a heatsink to run at that level for any time.
 If you need to run more power hungry devices, such as more LEDs, motors, fans and the like, it would be worth exploring more capable (and larger/more expensive) transistors or even some more capable devices called MOSFETs which often allow higher currents.**
 ____

 ### 6